jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 This endpoint takes all the information required to create a permit, as well as some key identification information about the works record as a whole.
 {: .govuk-body}

-#### Constraints
-{: .govuk-heading-s}

-**Work reference number**
-{: .govuk-body}

-The works reference number provided must be unique in the context of our system in order to create a new work.
-{: .govuk-body}

-##### Works coordinates
-{: .govuk-heading-s}

-The works coordinates field expects a <a href="http://geojson.org/">GeoJSON geometry</a> and must be a point, line string or polygon.
-{: .govuk-body}

-<code>{ "type": "Point", "coordinates": [80000.00, 80000.00] }</code>

-##### Promoter SWA code and highway authority SWA code
-{: .govuk-heading-s}

-These are particularly important fields in the request.
+The promoter_swa_code and highway_authority_swa_code are particularly important fields in the request.
 Currently only a promoter can create a permit and works record so the promoter SWA code provided in the request much match that of the user authenticated to the system.
 This is determined by the token header of the request, which contains the JWT.
-In effect this means the promoter can only add a work or permit for their own organization.
+In effect this means the promoter can only add a work or permit for their own organisation.

 {: .govuk-body}

-All SWA codes are left-padded to 4 digits, so for example if the SWA code of your promoter organization is 10, this should be entered as "0010".
+All SWA codes are left-padded to 4 digits, so for example if the SWA code of your promoter organisation is 10, this should be entered as "0010".
 {: .govuk-body}

-As a promoter, the HA SWA code you choose is the organization which will be associated with the permit, and thus responsible for assessing the permit.
-This HA will also be the only organization able to add inspections or issue FPNs against the work record.
-Although generally most information in the system is viewable by any organization, only the HA and promoter responsible for the work can make actions against it.
+As a promoter, the HA SWA code you choose is the organisation which will be associated with the permit, and thus responsible for assessing the permit.
+This HA will also be the only organisation able to add inspections or issue FPNs against the work record.
+Although generally most information in the system is viewable by any organisation, only the HA and promoter responsible for the work can make actions against it.
-{: .govuk-body}

-#### Get work endpoint
-{: .govuk-heading-s}

-<code>GET /works/{work reference number}</code>

-Once the work has been created it can be retrieved using the GET endpoint, passing the work reference number that was used as part of the create request.
 {: .govuk-body}

 #### Create permit endpoint